Thao152/Carbon/README.md

 | Mercedes-Benz S-Class (S 500)                                                                                                      | Automobiles & Components           | 85000.0000     |
 | Mercedes-Benz SL (SL 350)                                                                                                          | Automobiles & Components           | 72000.0000     |

+- The products with the highest carbon emissions mainly belong to:

+- Electrical Equipment and Machinery – wind turbines dominate this group.

+- Automobiles & Components – includes major vehicle manufacturers like Toyota and Mercedes-Benz.

+- Materials – includes large steel-based constructions and structural components.

+➡ Insight: High-emission industries are those requiring large amounts of raw materials and energy-intensive manufacturing processes.

 ### 3.What are the industries with the highest contribution to carbon emissions?
 ```